deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 =========================

 In general, drift detection is done by comparing the newer and older data, and seeing whether they are derived from the same underlying distribution.
-This is actually not a "yes or no" question - Instead, we ask "what is the probability that these 2 distributions are the same?".
+This is actually not a "yes or no" question - Instead, we ask "how much are these distributions different?".

 There are many methods to detect drift.
 Here, we will elaborate on 2: